NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000 0.000000
 ```

+Typically only the root has 6 channels, with the children have 3 channels.

 ___

-##### BVH_Data Class :
+#### BVH_Data Class :

-bvhdata.h, This file also is where joint and channel are declared.
+`bvhdata` is where the `BVH_Data` class is declared, This file also is where joint and channel are declared.

 Plan to have both the Loading,Parsing and Writing within the same class, this class will also store the parsed state of the Skeleton / Tree.

-This will contain the time based state of the skeleton tree, both as loaded from the original BVH file, and then will be modified from the IK Solve.
+This will contain the time based state of the skeleton tree, in the form of per channel frame data loaded from the original BVH file.
+This will later be modified from the IK Solve.

 Maybe I can serialize and extract this out and store in some separate skeleton class later.

+First part of the parsing is checking which part of the BVH File we are in, secondly we check if we are in a ROOT or JOINT like, if so we create a new joint, and then for each successive line we update its data, we need to create a local stack to push each new joints data into (because of the recursive nature of the hierarchy).

+So because parsing is line by line, each new loop iteration has no knowledge of previous hence the need for a stack of joints.

 Each joint has array of pointer to its channels.